-I was the second of four children and was born on November 7, 1946 in Boston Lying-In Hospital.
+I was the second of four children and was born on November 7, 1946 in Boston Lying-In Hospital (now part of Brigham and Women’s Hospital).
 I was about a month and a half premature.

 My mother told me that she was Christmas shopping in Boston when she began to have labor pains and had to go to the hospital.
 She had been trying to get her Christmas shopping done early.

 I was told that I was kept in an incubator for a long time.
 I have thought that this experience may have something to do with my becoming a fresh air fiend who detests air conditioning.
 I also have long thought that it might have had to do with my developing amblyopia.
 The condition was diagnosed early and I started wearing glasses at an early age.

 I remember some things about our house on Mellen Street in Cambridge when we were first living there.
 It had a 1940’s feel.
 There was a big old fashioned radio console in the living room.
 I used to play with the dial when I was older and was intrigued that there was a shortwave band.
 But you got very poor reception, and it didn’t seem like there was much to listen to.

 We lived upstairs at first, in a third floor apartment.
 In September 1948, my parents bought the house for $13,400 from the owners, the Tsuchidas, and we became landlords.
 The Tsuchida family was headed by Fred Tsuchida, who became an attorney.
 They had been in an internment camp during World War II.
 My parents got along very well with them, and through the Tsuchidas made other Japanese friends.
 One was a Mrs. Habino.
 She used to come to visit and prepare Japanese dishes for us.
 I enjoyed her cooking very much and recall how much I liked her rice.